fadeld/API-Authentication/README.md

         the verification code and responds back with the access token.

 Once the access token is available, you can initiate authenticated API requests on behalf of the end user.

-IDE details and some FAQ are on the wiki page.

 ### App vs. Applet (then and now)